 Wifi, phones, etc.

 Free Wifi is available virtually everywhere in Vietnam including hotels, guest houses, restaurants, shops, bars and coffee shops.
-Vietnam’s mobile phone market is one of the fastest growing in the region and just about everyone in Vietnam has a mobile phone.
-A Vietnam SIM card can be bought cheaply on arrival at the airport and in phone shops and convenience stores throughout the country.
-Most hotels have IDD phones in rooms and it is possible to send faxes from hotels and post offices.
-Postcards can be bought at all the main tourist sites and stamps are available from post offices and some hotel reception desks.
+Vietnam’s mobile phone market is one of the fastest growing in the region and just about everyone in Vietnam has at least one mobile phone, often several!
+A Vietnam SIM card can be bought cheaply on arrival at the airport and at phone shops and convenience stores throughout the country.
+Most hotels have IDD phones in rooms and it is still possible to send faxes from some hotels and post offices.
+Postcards can be bought at many tourist sites and stamps are available from post offices and some hotel reception desks.

 It is not advisable to drink tap water in Vietnam but bottled mineral water is safe and available everywhere.
 Ice in drinks is generally OK in good standard hotels and restaurants but it is best to avoid on street stalls or in country areas.